 Conclusion

-Now you know which supplements you should not take together.
+Now you know what vitamins you should not take together.
 Of course, we can’t cover every single supplement or individual case here.
+To stay safe, consult a healthcare provider before starting any new vitamin or mineral regimen.
 Always seek medical advice and check the info on package leaflets.

-Do you have questions?
+Do you have questions about what vitamins should not be taken together?
 Feel free to send me an email – I look forward to hearing from you! :)

 *Disclaimer: We are not doctors and therefore do not provide fixed intake recommendations in this article, only general information and tips.